nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 In **command mode**, the input in the command box is used to execute the command.

 In **search mode**, the command box is highlighted light blue and the input is used to *interactively* search for the closest matching project or client by name in the **main panel only**. *Interactively* would mean that the search results are updated in the projects and client list as you type.
+On entering **search mode**, the main panel will be put into focus automatically.

 If you have a project or client selected, pressing ***Enter*** in **search mode** switches back to **command mode** and appends the name or email of the selected project or client to the command box respectively.
 This is useful if you want to quickly reference a project or client in your command.